Dyson Village, Malmesbury

 We are the structural engineers for this truly component-based cross-laminated timber (CLT) project which provides accommodation for students of the Dyson Institute of Engineering & Technology in Malmesbury.
 Each module, or ‘pod’ is approximately 7.5m x 4.0m in plan and provides a fantastic working environment for each years' cohort of students.

-The pods, of which there are 78, are arranged around a central bund and are stacked one on top of the other, resulting in many cases with a ground floor pod supporting a cantilever pod, built off a cantilever pod and on four occasions, the uppermost pod is rotated through 90 degrees - some serious structural gymnastics.
+The pods, of which there are 78, are arranged around a central bund and are stacked one on top of the other, resulting in many cases with a ground floor pod supporting a cantilever pod at first floor, which supports a cantilever pod at second floor and on four occasions, the uppermost pod is rotated through 90 degrees - some serious structural gymnastics.

 The pods comprise cross-laminated timber (CLT) construction throughout and are delivered to site (almost) fully clad, allowing for a rapid construction programme and greatly reduced site works.
 The primary inter-pod connection is made on site and comprises only four bolts, which can be adjoined in less than 10 minutes by one operative.